Network Rail

-In May 2021, the Government announced its intent to replace Network Rail in 2023 with a new public body called Great British Railways.
-In 2022 it was announced that Great British Railways would not replace Network Rail until 2024.
+In May 2021, the UK government announced its intent to merge Network Rail's responsibilities with other railway operations into a new public body called Great British Railways.

 History

 Background

 Britain's railway system was built by private companies, but it was nationalised by the Transport Act 1947 and run by British Railways until re-privatisation which was begun in 1994 and completed in 1997.
 As a part of the privatisation process, the railway infrastructure, passenger and freight services were separated into separate organisations.
-Between 1994 and 2002, the infrastructure was owned and operated by Railtrack, a privately-owned company.
+Between 1994 and 2002, the infrastructure was owned and operated by Railtrack, a privately owned company.